Georgia GOP leaders who stood up to Trump back voting bills

 But it also highlights the difficult politics for Republicans as they weigh how far to go to that end.
 While the bills being pushed in Georgia and several other states have the backing of a GOP base that embraces Trump, they also could stir up Democratic backlash, not to mention make it harder for GOP voters to cast ballots.

-For Raffensperger and Kemp, both up for reelection in a state where Democrats are ascendent, that's a dual threat that could lead to defeat in 2022.
+For Raffensperger and Kemp, both up for reelection in a state where Democrats are ascendant, that’s a dual threat that could lead to defeat in 2022.

 Kemp, Raffensperger and their aides are working quietly with Republican legislators to craft changes to absentee and early voting they believe can strike a balance.
 That may mean jettisoning or at least relaxing some of the proposals circulating in the Republican-run General Assembly, which include scrapping an automatic voter registration law and banning early voting on Sundays, a move that appeared aimed at ending “souls to the polls” voter drives run by Black churches.